arnejad/ACE-DNV/README.md

 ![architecture](./figs/arch.png)

-The natural eye-movement event detection (NEED) method computes the motion in gaze and head in conjunction with similarity of content in the central visual field and feeds them as input to a classification algorithm to detect gaze fixation, gaze following, gaze pursuit, and gaze shift.
+Automatic Classification of Gaze Events in Dynamic Natural Viewing (ACE-DNV) method computes the motion in gaze and head in conjunction with similarity of content in the central visual field and feeds them as input to a classification algorithm to detect gaze fixation, gaze following, gaze pursuit, and gaze shift.

 ![events](./figs/events.jpg)